Vietnam.vn - Nền tảng quảng bá Việt Nam

 "AI will completely change the way we do business in the future.
 But decision makers do not fully understand its impact, the technology behind it and how to apply it," Mr. Hung commented at a recent conference.

-According to a study published earlier this year by PwC (one of the world’s top 4 auditing firms), 41% of CEOs in the Asia-Pacific region (including a survey in Vietnam) admitted that they have not applied GenAI at their company in the past 12 months.
+According to a study published earlier this year by PwC (one of the world’s top 4 auditing firms), 41% of CEOs in the Asia-Pacific region (including a survey in Vietnam) admitted that they have not applied GenAI in their companies in the past 12 months.
 But many CEOs are optimistic about the prospects of this technology in the next year.
-More than two-thirds predict that GenAI will significantly impact their company, workforce and market in the next 3 years.
+More than two-thirds predict that GenAI will significantly impact their companies, workers and markets in the next 3 years.

 Ms. Dang Tuyet Dung raised the issue of "data ethics", when some users are not really comfortable with organizations collecting their data for use in AI.
 "Therefore, the issue of data ethics must be committed, and Vietnam's legal framework also needs to be more detailed and clear," Ms. Dung said.

-Mr. Bui Hai Hung also assessed that the main barriers of AI, in addition to cost, are concerns about data security and energy consumption.
+Mr. Bui Hai Hung also assessed that the main barrier of AI, besides cost, is the concern about data security and energy consumption.
 For example, an AI-generated photo will consume the same amount of electricity as a phone battery.
 The above weaknesses of AI are expected to gradually improve as technology advances.

-However, this CEO is still optimistic, because "having more AI tools will greatly improve work efficiency".
+However, this CEO is still optimistic, because "with additional AI tools, work efficiency will improve a lot."

 Telecommunications